Lyapunov spectrum of Markov and Euclid trees: Farey tree, monoid and Lyapunov exponent

 \begin{Corollary} The function $\Lambda(x), \,\, x \in \mathbb RP^1$ is $GL_2(\mathbb Z)$-invariant:

 for all integer $a,b,c,d$, satisfying $ad-bc=\pm 1.$ \end{Corollary}

 Indeed, it is well-known that two irrational numbers $x, y \in \mathbb R$ are $GL_2(\mathbb Z)$-equivalent, which means that

 if and only if $x$ and $y$ have continued fraction expansions which eventually coincide (see e.g. \cite{LeVeque}).
-This implies that the corresponding paths $\gamma_x$ and $\gamma_y$ have eventually the same sequence of left and right turns (see sections 5 and 6 below), and by Lemma 1 have the same Lyapunov exponents.
+This implies that the corresponding paths $\gamma_x$ and $\gamma_y$ have eventually the same sequence of left and right turns (see sections 5 and 6 below), and by Lemma 1, relation (\ref{lims1}) and equivalence of the norms have the same Lyapunov exponents.

 In particular, $\Lambda(x+1)=\Lambda(x)$ is periodic, so one can consider it only at the segment $[0,1]$.

 \begin{Theorem} The Lyapunov exponent $\Lambda(x)=0$ for almost every $x \in [0,1].$ In particular, for almost every $x$ the limsup in the definition of $\Lambda(x)$ can be replaced by the usual limit. \end{Theorem}